"Rodney Makes a Friend"

 When writing this book we thought it would be best suited for 5-8 year old children.
 But we were wrong!
 We have heard from so many parents and teachers who have used Rodney Makes a Friend with children ranging in age from 4 to 10!
 Check out a few of the testimonials below to see how others are incorporating Rodney Makes a Friend into their homes and classrooms.

-Has Rodney Makes a Friend helped you or your child at home or in the classroom?
-We want to know!
-Share your story and let us know what makes this book special to you.
+Have you read the book or watched the video book above?
+Share your story and let me know what makes this book special to you.

 “Does my child have someone to eat lunch with?”
 This is the type of question that tugs at our heartstrings as we inherently understand the vital importance of friendship in our lives.
 As adults that care deeply about the children in our lives, we understand, and the research supports that stress can be a major problem for young children.